CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Blocks/IBlock.md

 | definition | Returns the Block's definition | IBlockDefinition |
 | meta       | Returns the Block's metadata   | int              |
 | data       | Returns the Block's tileData   | IData            |

+# IBlockPattern

+IBlocks extend IBlockPattern Objects.
+That means, all functions that are available to IBlockPattern objects can also be used for IBlock objects:

+* Use the `blocks` ZenGetter
+* OR'ing
+* Matching using the `in` keyword
+* Use the `displayName` ZenGetter